NSLS-II/PyXRF/README.md

 ## Notes

-The core fitting functions are a part of the [scikit-xray] (https://github.com/scikit-beam/scikit-beam) data analysis library for xray data analysis.
+The core fitting functions are a part of the [scikit-beam] (https://github.com/scikit-beam/scikit-beam) data analysis library for x-ray data analysis.
 The design philosophy is to separate fitting and gui, so it is easy to maintain.
 For more questions, please submit issues through github, or contact Li at lili@bnl.gov.